dwaan/homebridge-adb/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Log output**
 If applicable, add homebridge log output to help explain your problem or copy paste it into a text file and attach it if the log is more than 10 lines.
+Make sure to set "debug" to true in config.js so plugins will output debug log

 **Device (please complete the following information):**
  - Name: [e.g. NVIDIA Shield]